 104 50 Stockholm

 Pro-Vice-Chancellor and member of the Steering Committee

 Stockholm University of the Arts

 VIS is chaired by a Steering Committee consisting of three members from Stockholm University of the Arts (Uniarts), and three members from The Norwegian Artistic Research Programme (NARP).

 An Editorial Committee, consisting of seven members, is responsible for content, peer review process and call.
 The Editorial Committee will sit for three years and are elected by the Steering Committee.

 The main language for the journal is Norwegian, Swedish or Danish.
-International researchers who have their base in the Nordic countries are welcome to submit in English.
+International researchers are welcome to submit in English.
 The same goes for researchers in Finland and Iceland.